Do I need to sign up for classes ahead of time?

-We do not allow students into class 20 min after the start time of the class.
+We do not allow students into class 10 min after the start time of the class.
 This is to ensure you attend proper warm-up to avoid injury, and to not disrupt the other students in class.
 We ask all students to arrive 5 minutes before classes start to sign in and give yourself enough time to prepare for class.
 If 10 minutes have passed since the start of class, your spot may be given to someone on standby and you will be Late Cancelled from the class.

 Do you have a water fountain or vending machine?

 We recommend you bring your own water bottle to stay hydrated, but we do have a water fountain should you need a refill, just bring your own bottle.
 We do not have a vending machine but we do sell a few snacks at the studio if you need a bite between classes, just drop by our front desk.

 What is the dress code for classes?

 Dress code depends on class type -generally, you want to wear comfortable clothing that you can easily move in.
-We enforce a strict No Outdoor Shoes policy to keep our dance floors clean and safe.
+We enforce a strict No Outdoor Shoes policy inside the studio to keep our dance floors clean and safe.
 If it’s snowing or raining, wet shoes will not be allowed on the dance floor.

 What type of shoes do I wear for class and where can I get them?